 This is my site: It started off, once upon a time, as a blog focused on early modern books, and that’s why it’s called Wynken de Worde.
 (He’s pretty cool; someday I’ll get around to writing about him.)
 Now I write about other stuff as well, and stick that in the “In Other Words” category.
 If you’re primarily interested in early modern books and culture, you can subscribe to the Wynken de Worde category feed to avoid the yucky Shakespeare and personal stuff.

-And this is me: I am the Undergraduate Program Director at the Folger Shakespeare Library, a position I’ve held since 2006; Associate Editor of Shakespeare Quarterly; and Editor of The Collation, a blog about scholarship at the Folger.
+And this is me: I am the Digital Media Strategist at the Folger Shakespeare Library.
+Before that, I was the Library’s Undergraduate Program Director, a program I founded and ran from 2006 to 2013.
+I am also Editor of and lead writer for The Collation, a blog I created about scholarship at the Folger, and Associate Editor of Shakespeare Quarterly.
 You can read my cv for details of how I got to this career (or watch my pecha kucha about it).

 Or, because it’s more fun to learn from students directly, you can read about some George Washington University students and watch the video embedded on that page, or watch the video below of some Georgetown students talk about how much they love the Folger: